 In the story of Orpheus and Eurydice, after Eurydice is bitten by a snake and dies, Orpheus is advised that he can head to the underworld to retrieve her.
 He is told that he must lead her back to the surface world but must not look back for her until they are safely returned.
 As Orpheus crosses the threshold back to the surface, he relents and turns back, but Eurydice is still below and is then doomed to stay in the underworld forever.

-It’s this story that is at the heart of the theme in Portrait of a Lady on Fire, a film as concerned with memory as it is with love.
+This story is at the heart of the theme in Portrait of a Lady on Fire, a film as concerned with memory as it is with love.
 As the three principal women discuss in the film, is Orpheus a fool for looking back when he knows that will seal his love’s fate?
 Or is he a fool for love who wants to catch a final glimpse of his love exactly as she is in that moment, exactly as he loves her, and forgo putting them both through a second painful death?

 Through daily excursions, the women grow close and begin a slow, simmering attraction that builds through the course of the story.
-An attraction that is played out with subtle glances and careful remarks, and plays out so delicately that when their relationship is finally consummated it’s one of the most moving and erotic moments committed to screen this year and it shows no more than a kiss, a caress, and one question.
+An attraction that is played out with subtle glances and careful remarks and plays out so delicately that when their relationship is finally consummated, it’s one of the most moving and erotic moments committed to screen this year, and it shows no more than a kiss, a caress, and one question.

 “Do all lovers feel as though they are inventing something?” asks Héloïse.
 The question is left unanswered by Marianne but the answer, at least between them, is there on the screen.

-Like Orpheus and Eurydice, they’re separated forever but also forever in each others memory.
+Like Orpheus and Eurydice, they’re separated forever but also forever in each other’s memory.
 It’s beautiful, and heartbreaking, and affirming all at once.